WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_20.md

 If you make me an altar of stone, you shall not build it of hewn stones, for if you wield your tool on it you profane it.

 ###### 26
-And you shall not go up by steps to my altar, that your nakedness be not exposed on it.' ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And you shall not go up by steps to my altar, that your nakedness be not exposed on it.'

 ***